simonrose121/phd/_posts/2017-03-10-methodology-answers.md

 **In summary**

-- 20 questions for both the pre-test and post-test.
+- 15 questions for both the pre-test and post-test (30 questions total).
 - 5 minute time limit, that isn't intrusive (so no timer on screen) and allows them to complete the current question before ending the test.
 - Using the scoring system of previous studies (2 for correct sequence, 1 for correct end to the sequence, 0 for incorrect sequence.)